-Explore the best trails near New Braunfels with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near New Braunfels with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 This nature park is located in an urban area and is basically flat, so don't expect quiet though many parts.
 It goes around ball fields on the west followed by a bypass beyond that.
 To the north, it boarders a still active railroad track, but nothing came through while we were there.
 The east side follows a very small dry creek, which is a peaceful area, before turning back to the o/b portion of the trail.
 The trail never really boarders the Comal Creek as there is a greenbelt between it and the trail.
 It does appear that another trail once followed closer to the creek as you see benches in the distance.
 They may be repairing/improving that area.
 The trail was well maintained and has small connector spurs within the loop area.
 If I lived within 10-15 minutes of this trail, I would use it regularly.

 Panther Canyon Trail is located on the west side of street across from the north section of Landa Park.
 The site of the trailhead is first marked by the presence of Comal Springs, the largest springs in Texas and the Southwest.
 The trail is very nice and mostly shaded.
 There will be rocky stretches along with dry creek crossings as you will notice old footbridges having been removed.
 Rather than just turning around at the end, you have the opportunity to go up one side of the canyon that will head you back down to the creek bed area after a short distance.
 The trail was surprisingly quiet given it is next to the park and surrounded by residential area.
 Note: There is no lake features or buildings within the trail area as pictures of these are part of the park.
 Also did not come across any overlook as you are within the canyon walls.